Dr. Caitlin Porter

-Dr. Caitlin Porter is an Assistant Professor of Management in the Fogelman College of Business and Economics at The University of Memphis.
+Dr. Caitlin Porter is an Associate Professor of Management in the Fogelman College of Business & Economics at The University of Memphis.
 She earned her Ph.D. in Industrial and Organizational Psychology from Purdue University.
 Prior to joining UofM, she was an Assistant Professor of Industrial and Organizational Psychology at the University of Houston.

 Dr. Porter’s program of research investigates how people navigate their careers within and across employing organizations and the role of personal and professional relationships in this process.
 As such, her research addresses the topics of work relationships, most often professional and social networks, employee withdrawal and turnover and career mobility and success.
 This work has been published in quality outlets such as Journal of Applied Psychology, Personnel Psychology, Journal of Management and Journal of Organizational Behavior.